eadmund/cypherback/README.md

 Keys
 ----

-There are four keys in use: a 256-bit metadata encryption key; a 256-bit chunk encryption key; a 384-bit chunk authentication key; and a 384-bit chunk storage key.
+There are five keys in use: a 256-bit metadata encryption key; a 256-bit metadata authentication key; a 256-bit chunk encryption key; a 384-bit chunk authentication key; and a 384-bit chunk storage key.
+There is also a 64-bit metadata nonce.

 Secrets
 -------

 A secrets file encapsulates a set of keys.
-It is encrypted under a key encryption key derived from the user's passphrase using PBKDF2 under a numbe of iterations intended to last approximately 1 second.
-FIXME: follow the NIST key wrap specification, or RFC 5297.
+PBKDF2 is used to generated two keys: a 256-bit AES key encryption key and a 384-bit key authentication key.
+The number of PBKDF2 iterations is tuned to take approximately one second of wall clock time.
+The keys are encrypted in CTR mode with a random IV; a 384-bit authentication tag is appended.

+This follows NIST SP 800-38F, which specifies that keys may be stored under an approved encryption mode and an approved authentication mode.

 Backup sets
 -----------